KENYA, TANZANIA AND UGANDA: 1937–1939

 Photographs by Koloman Trčka

-Professor Branimir Karanović, Faculty of Applied Arts, Belgrade and
+Professor Branimir Karanović, Faculty of Applied Arts - University of Arts in Belgrade, and

 Amosi Peter Rwangarya, Associate at the Museum of African Art